MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-gateway.md

 The download contains Two templates:

-- The EdgeServiceTemplate_Generation 1 VM.xml template is for deploying the GW Service on generation 1 virtual machines.
+- The EdgeServiceTemplate_Generation 1 VM.xml template is for deploying the GW Service on Generation 1 virtual machines.
-- The EdgeServiceTemplate_Generation 2 VM.xml is for deploying the GW Service on generation 2 virtual machines.
+- The EdgeServiceTemplate_Generation 2 VM.xml is for deploying the GW Service on Generation 2 virtual machines.

 Both the templates have a default count of three virtual machines, which can be changed in the service template designer.

 ## Create the GRE VIP logical network

 1. In the VMM console, run the Create Logical Network Wizard.
-Type a **Name**, optionally provide a description, and  select **Next**.
+Enter a **Name**, optionally provide a description, and  select **Next**.
 ::: moniker range="sc-vmm-2019"
 2. In **Settings**, select **One Connected Network**.
 Optionally, you can select **Create a VM network with the same name**.
 This setting allows VMs to access this logical network directly.
 Select **Managed by the Network Controller**, and select **Next**.
 - For VMM 2019 UR1 and later, in **Settings**, select **Connected Network**, select **Managed by the Network Controller**, and then select **Next**.